iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 1.2.1
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.
+- Fixed an issue where switching subjobs too quickly would cause errors with the Weapon Cycler.

 Version 1.2
 - Added support for sub DNC abilities into the HUD recast.
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).